ashawkey/torch-ngp/readme.md

 # Progress

+* Fully-fused MLP
+    - [x] basic pytorch binding of the [original implementation](https://github.com/NVlabs/tiny-cuda-nn) (but only slightly faster than pytorch built-in FP16, which seems to use CUTLASS ...)
+    - [ ] further benchmark
 * HashGrid Encoder
     - [x] basic pytorch CUDA extension
     - [x] fp16 support
+    - [ ] improve performance (currently the slowest part in nerf inference)
 * Experiments
     - SDF
         - [x] baseline
         - [ ] better SDF calculation (especially for non-watertight meshes)
     - NeRF
         - [x] baseline (although much slower)
+        - [ ] fp16 with GradScaler enabled leads to slower backward in training...
         - [ ] ray marching in CUDA.

 # News
+* 1.29:
+    * finished an experimental binding of fully-fused MLP.
+    * replace SHEncoder with a CUDA implementation.
 * 1.26: add fp16 support for HashGrid Encoder (requires CUDA >= 10 and GPU ARCH >= 70 for now...).

 # Install